stackbit-projects/famous-sage-0c8e8/src/pages/index.md

     title: Grow Your Dream Business
     subtitle: Turn your business into a profitable venture.
     content: >-
-      Connect with the businesses helping business owners achieve explosive growth.
+      Connect with the businesses helping business owners achieve scalable growth.
     actions:
       - label: Try Free